Zero0Q/TraktVision/README.md

 - Displays progress bar on content posters in Stremio
 - Server-side processing of poster modifications
 - No persistent storage of user data or Trakt credentials on the server
+- Integration with TMDB (The Movie Database) for metadata

 ## Installation